Venezuela uses judicial system to suppress dissent, U.N. investigators say | Politics

 Venezuela uses judicial system to suppress dissent, U.N. investigators say

+The investigators said they had grounds to believe judges and prosecutors failed to protect perceived enemies of the government from arbitrary arrest, deprived detainees of their right to defense, and used pre-trial detention as a routine measure rather than an exceptional one.
+In a state television address, Venezuelan chief prosecutor Tarek Saab called the report offensive to the South American country's judicial authorities.

-Maduro allies have described previous reports by the fact-finding mission as politically biased smear campaigns driven by Washington, which maintains a broad sanctions program meant to force Maduro from power.
-Venezuela's information ministry did not immediately reply to a request for comment.
+"They made a pamphlet of bile attacking the Venezuelan justice system and offending judges and prosecutors who take risks every day in the midst of difficult circumstances and attacks on our country," Saab said.
+Maduro allies have described previous reports by the fact-finding mission as politically-biased smear campaigns driven by Washington, which maintains a broad sanctions program meant to force Maduro from power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)